- Fundamentals

 The quantum (transverse-field) Ising model adds a quantum tunneling term:

-Where Z_i and X_i are Pauli operators and Gamma is the transverse field strength.
+Where and are Pauli operators and is the transverse field strength.
 The transverse field enables quantum tunneling between spin states, which is the mechanism quantum annealing exploits to escape local minima.

 Relevance to Quantum Computing